All Episodes

 I think people are sending a strong message to Washington.

-They want strong leadership, they want real change, and they don't want to accommodate the special interest.
+And they don't want to accommodate the special interest.

-Most of what the verdict in Massachusetts was is that we'd rather have no bill than what we've got.
+Most of what the verdict in Massachusetts was, is that we'd rather have no bill than what we've got.

 Well, they did decide they wanted no bill.